truenas/middleware/docs/userguide/freenas_sharing.rst

 The :command:`mount` command should return to the command prompt without any error messages, indicating that the share was successfully mounted.

+.. note:: if this command fails on a Linux system, make sure that the `nfs-utils <http://sourceforge.net/projects/nfs/files/nfs-utils/>`_ package is installed.

 Once mounted, this configuration allows users on the client system to copy files to and from :file:`/mnt` (the mount point) and all files will be owned by
 *nobody:nobody*.
 Any changes to :file:`/mnt` will be saved to the FreeNAS® system's :file:`/mnt/data` volume.